 Irregularities could be found by the FLC in the course of desk based checks as well as while executing on-the-spot checks.
-While checking the documents, the financial, administrative, technical and physical aspects of the operations the Controllers could use "red flags" helping to spot possible irregularity cases, as follows:
+While checking the documents, the financial, administrative, technical and physical aspects of the operations the Controllers could use "red flags" helping to spot possible irregularity cases, as follows:2

 Red flags regarding the documentary check: 1.
 The information presented in the request for FLC does not correspond to attached evidence.
 2. Data suggesting discrepancies about the authenticity of submitted invoices, attendance lists, etc. 3.
 Evidence of disproportion between the amount paid and products delivered.
 4. Contracts do not comply with the specificities of the activities and/or do not correspond with the general and specific objectives of the project.
 5. Suspected double financing - duplicate financial records; repetitive content of products, present in various project activities, etc. 6.
 Presence of more than one original document with different content or suspicious of replacement of the evidentiary material in the reporting of project activities - presented several different content contracts, lists or other proofs; 7.
 Lack of original documents at the responsible partner.
+8. Documents not complying with the relevant legislation, or failure to comply with ones requisites.
+Red fla Red flags in terms of financial management:

-&lt;sup>2 Represents a non-exhaustive list of generally recognized fraud indicators (red flags)
+2 Represents a non-exhaustive list of generally recognized fraud indicators (red flags)